Most recent FAQ.

 Microsoft products tend to not be full IMAP compliant and add limitations on top of IMAP.

 It is required to folderfilter the Calendar mailbox.
+As reported, some other folders might need to be filtered:

 What clients does offlineimap work with?